Minipoloalex/Pocket-Cinema/docs/ArchitectureAndDesign.md

 ## Logical Architecture

 This project is based on an <b>MVC</b> architectural pattern.
 The user communicates with the pocket movie UI which in turn will get all its data through the database logic.
-Finally, the database logic is in charge of getting of getting all the needed information from the <b>IMDB API</b> or the <b>Google Firebase</b> database.
+Finally, the database logic is in charge of getting all the needed information from the <b>IMDB API</b> or the <b>Google Firebase</b> database.

 <div justify="center">
   <img src="../images/logical-arch.jpg"/>